 Casserole historians — yes, that’s an actual profession, although admittedly not a huge job market — point out that while casserole dishes have been prepared and eaten since humans figured out the whole fireproof and waterproof cookware thing, the modern history of the casserole began with a technological breakthrough in the early 20th century.

-The story goes that way back in 1913, Bessy Littleton wanted to bake a cake, but couldn’t because she had dropped and broken her clay casserole pan.
-Luckily, Bessy’s husband worked as a scientist at Corning Glass Works.
+The story goes that way back in 1913, Bessie Littleton wanted to bake a cake, but couldn’t because she had dropped and broken her clay casserole pan.
+Luckily, Bessie’s husband worked as a scientist at Corning Glass Works.
 She had the bright idea to ask him to bring home the sawed-off bottom of a battery jar, which turned out to produce a wonderful cake.
-And that was the origin of the Pyrex company, which makes casserole pans and lids that many of us use to this day.
+And that was the origin of the Pyrex company, which still makes casserole pans and lids that many of us use to this day.

 While Pyrex was a huge leap forward for casseroles (heat-absorbing, imparting no flavor to the food, easy to clean, and able to go from oven to freezer and every temperature in between), you might argue that the food innovations that popularized the American casserole were less wonderful.
 In 1940, Jay’s Potato Chips published the first casserole recipe printed on food packaging, a tuna casserole topped with (of course) crushed Jay’s Potato Chips.

 The biggest casserole recipe marketer was (and still is) Campbell’s Soup.
-In 1955, they unleashed the green bean casserole recipe on cans of Cream of Mushroom soup.
+In 1955, they unleashed the green bean casserole recipe on cans of cream of mushroom soup.
 While millions enjoyed this and similar recipes inspired by industrial foods, the culinary elites looked on with horror at the debasing of the American palate by what they saw as “instant leftovers.”
-The aesthetic of convenience over quality meant that casseroles were suffering the same fate that was to befall much of Western cuisine since the second half of the 20th century: poor-quality ingredients hidden by the addition of huge amounts of salt, fat, and sugar.
+The aesthetic of convenience over quality meant that casseroles were suffering the same fate that was to befall much of Western cuisine since the second half of the 20th century: poor-quality ingredients hidden by the addition of huge amounts of salt, fat, and refined sugar.
 What had been healthy “peasant food” was turned into disease-producing, industrial cuisine for the masses.

 The good news is, we can reclaim the casserole as a utilitarian, delicious, and nutritious meal.
 We can ditch the hyper-processed ingredients in favor of fresh ones.
-And even upgrade the quality of the original dishes by making them plant-based and nutrient-rich.
+And we can even upgrade the quality of the original dishes by making them plant-based and nutrient-rich.

 To make a casserole, you need a casserole dish.
 There are several common sizes and shapes, which is useful because cookbook authors and bloggers can indicate a particular size for each recipe.
 You want your casserole to be the “right” depth, which means using an appropriate casserole dish for the volume you’re preparing.